 How will this program contribute to your future career goals?

 How will it allow you to follow your passions?

 How will it change your perspective on the world?

-Also, be sure to personalize each essay to each scholarship and get at least two people to proofread your work.
+Also, be sure to personalize each essay to each scholarship and ask at least two people to proofread your work.
 It's obvious when one generic essay is used over and over, so tweaking your work to cater to the specific program will be worth the extra time.

-4. Find Your Creativity Within Dry Guidelines
+4. Find a Creative edge Within Dry Guidelines

 "Students often get bogged down with crafting theories and complex papers, but in reality there are a lot of different ways to learn and showcase why your skills are valuable," Megan says.
-"Using photos or pictures, or other avenues to showcase your talents, you can get people more excited about your application."
+"By using photos or pictures, or other avenues to showcase your talents, you can get people more excited about your application."